 But, you can also make one from scratch, as explained further in this article.

-But first: how to make a dollhouse out of a bookcase?
+But first: how to make a DIY miniature dollhouse bookshelf?

 This blog post contains affiliate links and images from Amazon and Etsy, no extra charges for you.